US STOCKS-Wall St rises after jobs data; debt default averted

 Amazon.com IncAMZN.O gained 1.6% after a report that the company is in talks with telecom operators to offer low-cost mobile services in the United States.

-Telecom operators including Verizon Communications VZ.N, T-Mobile US Inc TMUS.O and AT&T T.N fell between 3.7% and 8.5%, while Dish Network Corp DISH.O jumped 13.6%.

-The S&P 500 communication services index .SPLRCL, housing telecoms, fell 0.5% while the S&P 500 consumer discretionary sector .SPLRCD, housing Amazon, soared 1.6%.
+The S&P 500 communication services index .SPLRCL edged up 0.2% while the S&P 500 consumer discretionary sector .SPLRCD, housing Amazon, soared 2.3%.

-Eight of the 11 major S&P 500 sectors traded higher, with a 2.3% jump in materials .SPLRCM leading gains after a report said China is mulling new measures to support the property market.
+All 11 major S&P 500 sectors traded higher, with a nearly 3% jump in materials .SPLRCM leading gains after a report said China is mulling new measures to support the property market.

 Rate outlook flip flops https://tmsnrt.rs/3MJf3f2